APape95/APape95/README.md

 <h2 align="left">Hi 👋<br>

-  I'm Amy, an aspiring Data Scientist based in Newcastle Upon Tyne, UK</h2>
+  I'm Amy, an aspiring Data proffessional based in Newcastle Upon Tyne, UK</h2>

 ###

+I am a data professional with a strong focus on data analytics and visualization, committed to transforming complex data into actionable insights.

-<p align="left">With a background in customer service, account management, and leadership, I bring a unique blend of skills to the data science field.
-Currently, I’m the Commercial Sports Debt Lead at TNT Sports, where I focus on optimizing debt campaigns and resolving complex billing issues.
-My role is all about turning data into actionable insights, making processes smoother, and keeping communication clear and effective with a range of stakeholders.<br><br>I'm also diving deeper into the world of Data Science through a bootcamp with HyperionDev, where I've maintained a 97% pass rate while enhancing my skills in SQL, Data Analysis, Data Modelling, Machine Learning, and more.
-My goal is to blend my experience and new technical skills to thrive in data-driven roles in the tech world.<br><br>I’m passionate about learning, growing, and using data to make a real impact.
-Always up for a challenge, I'm excited about where my journey in data science will take me next!</p>
+With a background in customer service, account management, and leadership, I bring a unique blend of technical and interpersonal skills to the data science field.
+I am passionate about optimizing processes and communicating effectively with a diverse range of stakeholders, ensuring clarity and alignment.

+My approach is centred on continuous learning, creativity, and innovation, along with a deep understanding of the evolving tech landscape.

 ###